DoxrGitHub/filesystem-wrapper/README.md

 # filesystem-wrapper
-Library for using the Chrome specific Filesystem API ez
+Library for using the Chrome specific Filesystem API

+Some code is from https://github.com/FoxMoss/FoxLauncher/